Bear Grylls

-Edward Michael "Bear" Grylls (/'grɪlz/; born 7 June 1974) is a British adventurer, writer, television presenter and former SAS trooper who is also a survival expert.
-He first drew attention after embarking on a number of notable adventures, including several world records in hostile environments, and then became widely known for his television series Man vs. Wild (2006–2011).
-He is also involved in a number of wilderness survival television series in the United Kingdom and United States, such as Running Wild with Bear Grylls and The Island with Bear Grylls.
-In July 2009, Grylls was appointed as The Scout Association’s youngest-ever Chief Scout of the United Kingdom and Overseas Territories at the age of 35.
+Edward Michael "Bear" Grylls (/'grɪlz/; born 7 June 1974) is a British adventurer, television presenter and former SAS trooper.
+He holds several world records in hostile environments, and appeared in numerous wilderness survival television series including Man vs. Wild (2006–2011), Running Wild with Bear Grylls (2014–2023) and The Island with Bear Grylls (2014–2019).

+In July 2009, Grylls was appointed as The Scout Association's youngest-ever Chief Scout of the United Kingdom and Overseas Territories at the age of 35.
 He held the post until September 2024, becoming the second-longest-serving Chief Scout after Robert Baden-Powell.

-Personal life
+Early life

 Grylls was born in Donaghadee, Northern Ireland, on 7 June 1974.
-His family has a strong cricketing background, his grandfather Neville Ford and great-great-grandfather William Augustus Ford having both been first-class cricketers.
 He is the son of Conservative politician Sir Michael Grylls and his wife Sarah "Sally" (née Ford).
 Her mother Patricia (née Smiles), was briefly an MP, succeeding her father; later she married an MP.
 Grylls has one sibling, an elder sister, Lara Fawcett, who gave him the nickname "Bear" when he was a week old.
+His family has a strong cricketing background, his grandfather Neville Ford and great-great-grandfather William Augustus Ford having both been first-class cricketers.

 He lived in Donaghadee until the age of four, when his family moved to Bembridge on the Isle of Wight.
 From an early age, he learned to climb and sail with his father, who was a member of the Royal Yacht Squadron.
 As a teenager, he learned to skydive and earned a second dan black belt in Shotokan karate.
 He speaks English, Spanish, German and French.
 He is an Anglican, and has described his Christian faith as the "backbone" in his life: "You can't keep God out.
 He's all around us, if we're just still enough to listen."